Saybrone/StudySphere/README.md

 - Unorganized notes on different devices
 - No lesson notes on internet
 - Hard-to-search study material
-- No platform to share notes with close and long distance
+- No platform to share notes with close and long distance friends

 **StudySphere aims to solve these by:**